Arranging a funeral or cremation in Kentucky

 What average funeral costs can I expect in Kentucky?

 The average cost of a cremation in Kentucky is much less, and this is why the cremation rate is now increasing.
-A cremation with a service is likely to cost upwards of $3,000 but a simple cremation without a service (known as a direct cremation or immediate cremation) can cost as little as $795 (in some areas of Kentucky).
+A cremation with a service will likely cost upwards of $3,000, but a simple direct cremation can cost as little as $850 (in some areas of Kentucky).

 Cremation services in Kentucky